iamelevich/uol-introductin-to-programming-ii-project/Readme.md

 Live view: https://iamelevich.github.io/uol-introductin-to-programming-ii-project/

+Deployed automatically by github actions.

 ## Requirements

-Any version of nodejs and pnpm (`npm i -g pnpm`).
-Tested on node version 18.8.0.
-You can use [asdf](https://asdf-vm.com/) to install it.
+- Node.js 18+
+- NPM 9+

 ## Preparation

-Install all deps: `pnpm i`
+Install all dependencies: `npm i`

-Basically all dependencies are dev, except of p5 and colorpicker.
+Basically all dependencies are dev, except of `p5` and `colorpicker`.

 ## Development

-Run `pnpm start` to run live server and watcher.
-After that you can access project by URL: `http://localhost:1234`
+As a build tool I use [Vite](https://vitejs.dev/).
+It's fast and easy to use, also it has built-in live server and hot reload.

+Run `npm run dev` to start development server.

 ## Production

-Run `pnpm build` to build prod version in `dist` folder.
+Run `npm run build` to build prod version in `dist` folder.

+To check prod version locally run `npm run preview`.

 ## Roadmap